-The Initial Concept Proposal for the 2022/2023 FY is due on Wednesday, September 14, 2022 at 5:00 pm Pacific Daylight Time (PDT).
+The Initial Concept Proposal is due on Wednesday, September 21, 2022 at 5:00 pm Pacific Standard Time (PST).

-If endorsed, the EMC will request a more detailed Full Project Proposal generally in September, which will generally be due in October 2022 on the date provided in the email notification.
+If endorsed, the EMC will request a more detailed Full Project Proposal at the end of September or October, which will be due in November 2022 on the date provided in the email notification.